The Donovan Affair: Plot

-Jack Donovan (John Roche) is a gambler, womanizer, and con man whose luck has run out.
+Jack Donovan is a gambler, womanizer, and con man whose luck has run out.
 Losing heavily at the track, he owes large sums to a clique of gamblers who have grown impatient with his refusal to pay.
-They decide he must be eliminated, assigning the job to Porter (Wheeler Oakman), a smooth but dangerous associate.
+They decide he must be eliminated, assigning the job to Porter, a smooth but dangerous associate.

 Donovan's personal life is no less tangled.
-At the Craigmoor estate of retired sea captain Peter Rankin (Alphonse Ethier), Donovan is conducting an affair with the Captain's young second wife, Lydia Rankin (Agnes Ayres), an ex-actress who married for comfort rather than love.
-Donovan is also ending a relationship with Mary Mills (Virginia Brown Faire), one of Craigmoor's maids, who still loves him but now harbors resentment.
+At the Craigmoor estate of retired sea captain Peter Rankin, Donovan is conducting an affair with the Captain's young second wife, Lydia Rankin, an ex-actress who married for comfort rather than love.
+Donovan is also ending a relationship with Mary Mills, one of Craigmoor's maids, who still loves him but now harbors resentment.

 When Donovan tries to extort money from Lydia to keep her husband from learning of their affair, she refuses.
 Their confrontation makes her another potential enemy.

-Jean Rankin (Dorothy Revier), Captain Rankin's daughter from his first marriage, is in love with David Cornish (William Collier Jr.), a solid young man with a jealous streak.
+Jean Rankin, Captain Rankin's daughter from his first marriage, is in love with David Cornish, a solid young man with a jealous streak.
 Cornish has come to believe Donovan is visiting Jean.
 Lydia cannot tell him the truth—that she is the one Donovan meets—without risking a scandal that would wound her husband.

 One night, Cornish sees Lydia, cloaked in Jean's wrap, rendezvous with Donovan.
 Mistaking her for Jean, he follows Donovan, beats him, and threatens to kill him if he ever comes near “Jean” again.

 On the night of Captain Rankin's birthday dinner, the Captain—his suspicions about Donovan and his wife now strong—slips a revolver into his pocket before greeting guests.
 Among the arrivals are Porter, Cornish, Jean, Lydia, and various friends.
-Nelson (Edward Hearn), the quiet but observant butler, oversees the serving.
+Nelson, the quiet but observant butler, oversees the serving.

 During dinner, Donovan amuses the company with the story of his peculiar cat's-eye ring, said to hypnotize women and glow in the dark.
 Skepticism runs around the table.
 Donovan invites a demonstration, and on Rankin's order, Nelson extinguishes the lights.
 The greenish glow of the ring draws exclamations—then a shadow blocks it.
 A groan, a crash of cutlery, and a body slump in the dark.

 When the lights come on, Donovan is dead—slumped in his chair, a carving knife buried between his shoulders.
-Dr. Lindsey (Hank Mann), a guest, pronounces him dead.
+Dr. Lindsey, a guest, pronounces him dead.